-655, 656.
-TEACHING METHODS AND PROBLEMS

-IN CHURCH HISTORY AND MISSIONS
+655. 656.
+TEACHING METHODS AND PROBLEMS IN CHURCH HISTORY AND MISSIONS

 A course designed to prepare partially a student for a teaching career in the field of church history and missions.
 Consideration of resource materials, teaching aids and techniques, problems of teaching.
+Two hours either semester.